-Coming to speak to someone confidentially and in private, can be a powerful and healing experience.
-Therapy can also alleviate both pain and suffering and add meaning and richness to life.
-Many people struggle to understand what therapy is truly like, until they begin the process.
+Coming to speak to someone confidentially and in private, can be powerful and healing.
+Therapy can alleviate both pain and suffering, and add meaning and richness to life.
+Many people do not understand what therapy is truly like, until they begin the process.

 What is individual counseling exactly?

-Individual therapy is when you meet one on one with a mental health professional or therapist.
-A therapist is specifically trained to help people overcome a range of difficulties including; depression, anxiety, relationship issues, managing emotions like anger, trauma, and a range of other life stressors.
+Individual therapy is when you meet one-on-one with a mental health professional or therapist.
+A therapist is trained to help people overcome a wide range of problems.
+This can include depression, anxiety, relationship issues, managing emotions like anger, trauma, and a range of other life stressors.

 What is the first appointment like?

-During the first meeting with a therapist has multiple goals.
-During this meeting, you have an opportunity to share the difficulties that you want help with, get a feel for your therapist’s style, and develop goals.
-At Learning Dynamics, during the initial session we focus on understanding the issues or concerns that are overwhelming you, so that you feel comfortable with your therapist and can work collaboratively.
+The first meeting with a therapist has multiple goals.
+During this meeting, you have an opportunity to share the difficulties you want help with, get a feel for your therapist’s style, and develop goals.
+At Learning Dynamics, the first meeting is especially important.
+It helps your therapist to understand the issues/concerns that are creating difficulties for you, gets you comfortable with them, and makes sure you can work well together.

 How long are the sessions?

-The initial session, lasts approximately 90 minutes.
-During this session we gather your background history to gain a better understanding of you as a whole person, the timeline of your symptoms or concerns, and any other items that may be contributing to your current difficulties.
-The therapy sessions following last 50 minutes.
+The first session, lasts approximately 90 minutes.
+During this meeting, therapists gather background info to better understand you as a whole person, the timeline of your symptoms or concerns, and any other factors impacting your current struggles.
+The therapy meetings after, last 45-60 minutes.